csula-students/beautiful-data-project-dream/notes/data_analysis.md

 Later on, we will be using MongoDB to learn map reduce concept (again to perform aggregations).

 Further, we will also spend two weeks learning Python and how to use Python to do detail analysis or machine learning for better predict model.

+John, by next week, will talk more in depth about EDA in video.
+Stay tuned!

 ## Elastic Search Query In Depth